rashidekbal/threadly/README.md

 Contributions are welcome!

 - Open an issue for bugs or feature requests
-- Create a Pull Request following the existing code style (Java + Node.js)
+- Create a Pull Request following the existing code style (Java + kotlin)
 - Add tests where possible

 ---